Swathi-Selvaraju/DEVOPS_Training_Notes/3-Tier Web Application/Dockerized.md

 ## Prerequisites
 * Docker (Ensure Docker is installed and running)
-* Docker Compose (Typically included with Docker Desktop or install separately)
+* Docker Compose (Typically included with Docker Desktop or installed separately)

 1. React Frontend
 * Navigate to the frontend folder